 The Doctor of Ministry is a professional program for pastors, missionaries, and others actively engaged in ministry-related fields.
-Courses are normally offered in intensive one-week sessions in January and July.
+Courses are normally offered in intensive one-week sessions throughout the year.
 Students receive pre-course assignments that include assigned readings and/or written papers.
 At the end of the sessions, students receive post-course assignments that may include a written project requiring the students to apply course material.

 A Master of Divinity degree from an accredited seminary, or its equivalent, with a grade point average of at least 3.0 on a 4.0 scale, followed by at least three years of ministry experience is required.
 (Equivalency will be decided by the Admissions Committee, and will ordinarily be defined as 72 graduate semester hours or comparable graduate credits in other systems that represent broad-based work in theology, Biblical studies, and the arts of ministry and that include a master’s degree.)

 At their discretion, the Doctor of Ministry Program Committee will interview a prospective student to evaluate the individual’s knowledge and skills for ministry in light of the Seminary’s vision for ministry.

 Satisfactory completion of all coursework (24 credit hours) with a cumulative GPA of at least 3.0 and Program Committee approval of the major project proposal.
 At their discretion, the Program Committee will interview a candidate to evaluate the individual’s readiness for candidacy.

 All requirements for the Doctor of Ministry degree must be completed within six years from the time of matriculation.
 Petitions for an exception to this requirement must be approved by the Program Committee.